paulbradshaw/commandline/curl.md

 * Then the filename.
 This only works where you have file extensions, it doesn't really work with webpages
 * Then -O again, and the second filename, and so on

 It all needs to be on the same line.
-The function JOIN in Google Sheets is good for this, and you can add " -O " as a delimiter.

-It all needs to be on the same line.
-The function JOIN in Google Sheets is good for this, and you can add " -O " as a delimiter.
+The function `JOIN` in Google Sheets is good for this, and you can add " -O " as a delimiter.

-* The directory is shown in Terminal at the start of the line after the name of the computer and a colon, e.g. Pauls-Desktop-Air:Desktop means it's on the Desktop.
-If it is just a slash e.g. Pauls-Desktop-/ then it's in the root directory.
+* The directory is shown in Terminal at the start of the line after the name of the computer and a colon, e.g. `Pauls-Desktop-Air:Desktop` means it's on the Desktop.
+If it is just a slash e.g. `Pauls-Desktop-/` then it's in the root directory.

-To change the current directory type cd followed by the name of the folder (in this directory) you want to move into.
+To change the current directory type `cd` followed by the name of the folder (in this directory) you want to move into.

 Of course, how do you know what folders are in this directory?!
-Type ls (that's an L) and it will list the folders.
+Type `ls` (that's an L) and it will list the folders.